Sunday, August 30, 2009

 4) There is a basic principle in the law says that no one can become rich through other people money.
 SLBFE is a company and they have no rights become rich but to serve.

 5) The other question is that under which jurisdiction that air port authority authorized private company (SLBFE) to run a detention facilities and jurisdiction of arrest passengers comes to airport.

-This is a serious situation that Migrant Rights Organizations, Agencies, Lawyers and International institutions must deal with the Sri Lankan Government which is a signatory for the International Covenant for Migrant Workers as well as bound by Fundamental Rights of the Constitution.
+This is a serious situation that Migrant Rights Organizations, Agencies, Lawyers and International institution must deal with the Sri Lankan Government who is a signatory for the International Covenant for Migrant Workers as well as Bound by Fundamental Rights of the Constitution.

 Posted by Lakshan Dias Associates at 7:09 AM